 Now that you're aware of some of the many benefits of sleep, here are some tips to help you get optimal rest and recovery every night.

 1. Aim for consistency: You've probably heard this before, and that's because it really works!
 Going to sleep and waking up at the same time regulates your melatonin levels (the hormone needed for good sleep) and trains your body to be prepared for bedtime when you need it to be — instead of waiting hours to fall asleep.
 Adding an alarm on your phone (to go to sleep 8 hours before you need to wake up) can help you stay regular with your bedtime.

-2. Stop liquids and food: I recommend having your last sip and bite 3 hours before sleep.
+2. Stop liquids and food: Having your last sip and bite 3 hours before sleep.
 This habit will not only help prevent insomnia and improve the quality of your sleep, but it'll also support optimal digestion.
 Added bonus, you won't have to wake up over and over to go to the bathroom.
 Getting those solid, uninterrupted hours will boost your energy, support hormonal balance, and proper recovery.

 3. Daily Meditation: Adding meditation to your bedtime routine can make a big difference in your sleep.
 Don't worry; this isn't going to add another time-consuming chore to your busy day.
 Even a 5-minute meditation can do the trick.
 You're better off being able to do it consistently every night for those 5 minutes than struggling to find 30 minutes to fit it into your schedule and not doing it frequently.
 Meditating will help you shut off the endless chatter in your mind and enable you to push away the thoughts that aren't relevant to sleep time.
 Allowing your mind to prepare for quiet, rest, and a good night of sleep.